FlavioTeodosio/react-native-user-avatar/README.md

 A bare-bones user avatar display with support for falling back to using the user's initials on a colored background as the avatar.
 Based on the great library for React: https://github.com/wbinnssmith/react-user-avatar, and ported to React Native.

+However, this Fork has been duly changed to the New Architecture (Fabric) on React-Native

 iOS Screenshot             | Android Screenshot :-------------------------:|:-------------------------:
 <img src="./screenshots/ios.png" title="iOS Screenshot" width="250"> | <img src="./screenshots/android.png" title="Android Screenshot" width="250">

 ## Installation

-`npm install --save react-native-user-avatar` or `yarn add react-native-user-avatar`
+`npm install --save react-native-user-avatar-fabric` or `yarn add react-native-user-avatar-fabric`

 ## Usage